Minutes of Castor Parish Council Meeting

 - DECLARATIONS OF INTEREST – Cllrs Richard Anker and Jane Greene as Allotment holders declared an interest in the allotment item on the agenda.
 Cllr Baxter declared an interest in the application for tree works at 55 Peterborough Road.

-- MINUTES OF PREVIOUS MEETINGS – Jane Greene pointed out the miss-spelling of her name in minute 641.
+- MINUTES OF PREVIOUS MEETINGS – Jane Greene pointed out the misspelling of her name in minute 641.
 The Clerk undertook to make the correction in the published minutes.
 With that correction, we unanimously RESOLVED to approve the minutes of the previous meeting, held on 7th July, 2022 -.
 These were duly signed by the chairman.

 Proposed Cllr.
 Dennis Surgeon and seconded Cllr.
 Fiona Rowlands